promptfoo/promptfoo/site/docs/configuration/guide.md

     }
 ```

-The transform_vars function receives the original vars object and a context object, allowing you to access and modify variables before they are used in prompts.
+The transformVars function receives the original vars object and a context object, allowing you to access and modify variables before they are used in prompts.

 ## Config structure and organization